EricDosReis/react-zustand/README.md

 npm run dev
 ```

-You can check out [here](https://github.com/EricDosReis/react-redux) a mirror project that uses Redux instead of Zustand.
+You can check out [here](https://github.com/EricDosReis/react-redux) a mirror project that uses Redux Toolkit instead of Zustand.